 • Utilize features of Boise State's free mobile safety application, Rave Guardian, that allows users to text and call the Department of Public Safety if help is needed, and also allows users to look out for one another by designating "Guardians" to look out for them as they go about their day.
-For more information about Rave Guardian, including how to sign up, go to Rave Guardian, please contact Rob Littrell at (208) 426-3638.
+For more information about Rave Guardian, including how to sign up, go to Rave Guardian, including how to sign up, go to Rave Guardian.
+To request a presentation on Rave Guardian, please contact Rob Littrell at (208) 426-3638.